Sabrinas Organizing

 Want more information on when you should discard your papers?

 Here are additional sites to help you.
-While the IRS site may seem very vague, it will give you somewhere to start to determine what you want to do.
+While the IRS site may seem very vague, it will give you a place to start determining what you want to do.
 After reviewing this information, contact your accountant and find out what they suggest.

 How long should I keep records?
 This page is intended for self-employed individuals, but the IRS uses it when you type in "individuals, how long should I keep records."